 Components of a Contract Operation

-Let's now deep-dive into all the components of a contract operation, which are capable of changing the state of the contract and which are ultimately verified client-side by legitimate recipient in a deterministic manner.
+Let's now deep-dive into all the components of a contract operation, which are capable of changing the state of the contract and which are ultimately verified client-side by the legitimate recipient in a deterministic manner.

 +---------------------------------------------------------------------------------------------------------------------+